Programming-Tips-for-Success/programming-projects-ideas/intro.md

 Here Are Some Projects You Can Do To Build Your JavaScript or any other programming language skill.
 I will tell you about various projects that you can do to make your programming skill more strong.
 These are beginner-level projects just to understand things like how to utilize APIs, Design UI & how to set functionality in web and mobile application.
 Build a project from scratch is a very good way to understand programming language or framework.
+Here I will talk about some projects that will help you to improve your programming skills.
+Projects You Can Do To Build Your programming Skills.
+These projects will boost your knowledge of programming language and framework if you used with language.
+Following are the projects you can try:

 Here is the list of projects you can check for both UI and logic perspective-